fredwu/datamappify/README.md

   # specify any attributes that need to be mapped
   #
+  # for attributes mapped from a different source class, a foreign key on the source class is required
+  #
   # for example:
   #   - 'last_name' is mapped to the 'User' ActiveRecord class and its 'surname' attribute
   #   - 'driver_license' is mapped to the 'UserDriverLicense' ActiveRecord class and its 'number' attribute